FADAMIS/ctf-portal/README.md

 Backend and frontend of CTF contest portal, originally made for HackDays but is generally usable.

+CTF challenges are stored in CTFCONTENTS directory - every challenge has it's own subdirectory

+---

 **Made with Go and Svelte**

 *Far from finished, in development*